submariner-io/submariner-website/src/content/deployment/subctl/_index.en.md

 `subctl join broker-info.subm [flags]`

-The **join** command deploys the Submariner operator in a cluster using the settings provided in the `broker-info.subm` file.
-The service account credentials needed for the new cluster to access the Broker cluster will be created and provided to the Submariner operator deployment.
+The **join** command deploys the Submariner Operator in a cluster using the settings provided in the `broker-info.subm` file.
+The service account credentials needed for the new cluster to access the Broker cluster will be created and provided to the Submariner Operator deployment.

 #### join flags (general)